Bridge to Benefits

 The Minnesota Multi Housing Association (MHA) has established a special hotline phone number for renters to find answers to common questions on subjects such as security deposits, leases, Certificates of Rent Paid, evictions, repairs and maintenance, cleaning, and giving notice to vacate.
 Click here for a list of commonly asked questions and answers on the website.

-The Stay Warm Minnesota campaign was launched to help every Minnesota family experience a safe and comfortable winter without having their home heating bills overtake the entire family budget.
-This website is full of useful information regarding energy efficiency and heating assistance programs provided by the federal and state government, private industry, non profits and our energy utilities.
+Minnesota Energy Resources is full of useful information regarding energy efficiency and heating assistance programs provided by the federal and state government, private industry, non profits and our energy utilities.

 The Weatherization Assistance Program (WAP) uses energy conservation techniques to reduce the cost of home energy.
 Correcting health and safety hazards and potentially life-threatening conditions is the first consideration in WAP activities.
 Households who are at or below 50 percent of the state median income are eligible.
 All homeowners and renters who are income eligible for Energy Assistance are income eligible for WAP.
 Priority is given to households with at least one elderly or disabled member and to customers with the highest heating costs.